Rahul-98a/Simple-Social-Media-WebApp/README.md

 1. Have vagrant and virtual box installed.
 2. Clone the repo and run "vagrant up".
 Site can be accessed at localhost:8080

-After running "vagrant up" will take ~30min for VM to be ready.
+After running "vagrant up" it will take ~30min for VM to be ready.